sara32185/mekorotRN/README.md

 $ npm start
 ```

-if you get the error after istall dependencies :
+if you get the error after install dependencies :
 ERROR Cannot read properties of undefined (reading 'configurations').
 TypeError: Cannot read properties of undefined (reading 'configurations')
 The issue happening for you on react native v0.68.2, you should change the file under: